 - Reserved Pineapple Juice – Don’t discard the juice in the can!

-I absolutely love making quick breads.
-They are easy, make a great gift for neighbors and teachers, and perfect to keep as a snack on the counter.
+I absolutely love making quick bread.
+They are easy, make a great gift for neighbors and teachers, and are perfect to keep as a snack on the counter.

 Sponsor Anolon sent a fabulous baking set that included a loaf pan.
 It is slick!
 With proper pan preparation, as described in the recipe instructions, the bread will slide right out.